 , who partly wrote music for scenes he had already scored 40 years before...

 Most of the old-footage interactions are one-shots with characters who do not return.
 This was probably due to the limited number of potentially funny scenes in each of the source films, rather than a deliberate choice, but it actually manages to replicate the episodic, loosely-plotted feel of some low-budget noirs.

 appear several times throughout the story.
 The final section, set in a South American village, is more unified than the rest of the film because all of its pre-existing footage comes from one movie (The Bribe

 ), creating a consistent visual style and allowing the three imported characters (played by Gardner, Charles Laughton, and Vincent Price

 ) to refer to one another by name.

 Many scenes in the film contain no old footage; these advance the plot, such as it is, but their broad humor is at odds with the subtler editing gags.

 - Affectionate Parody

-- Alliterative Name - Rigby Reardon, Doris Devermont and to a certain extent, Kitty Collins.
+- Alliterative Name: Rigby Reardon, Doris Devermont and going by pronunciation, Kitty Collins.